cconover/featured-image-caption/readme.txt

 == Upgrade Notice ==

+= 0.3.0 =
+Added dedicated fields for image source attribution.

 = 0.2.0 =
-SYNTAX CHANGE: The function cc_featured_image_caption() now displays the formatted by default, and optionally can return the text of the caption instead, see the plugin FAQ for details.
+SYNTAX CHANGE: The function cc_featured_image_caption() now displays the formatted caption by default, and optionally can return the text of the caption instead, see the plugin FAQ for details.
 HTML tags are now supported inside the caption.
 A new function has been added to check whether a caption is set.

 = 0.1.3 =
 Fixed check in theme function for whether a caption is set, and how the function handles that information.